SPnl/nl.sp.drupal-newssubscription/README.md

-# Drupal SP Memberform
+# Drupal SP Newssubscription form

-New membership form for SP.
+New newssubscription form for SP.

-## Testing
+## Testing -> needs to be updated!

 1. First, run `composer install` in the project directory to install the testing software
 2. Be sure to run Selenium in the background and install an appropiate webdriver (in our case, Chrome)